wolf-plugins/wolf-shaper/README.md

 You might want to check the issues on GitHub before using the plugin :)

+#### Features:

+* Add up to 100 nodes in the graph
+* Symmetrical and asymmetrical waveshaping
+* Resizable vector-based UI

 ## Build and install

 First, clone the repo (note the "--recursive" argument):